zinzloun/SiRus/README.md

 # SiRuS
 A simple, yet sample, **TLS webshell in Rust**.

-##ver.
+## ver.
 2.0
-- Now commands are sent using POST reques
+- Now commands are sent using POST request

 ## How does it work
 Just lunch the compiled executable **sirus** passing the certificate (PKCS#12 format) password as parameter: **sirus Zinz#72**.
 The certificate is embedded as binary resource, of course you can change it to include your own certificate, that must be placed in the **src** folder, at the same level of the source file main.rs, then change the string literal ("zinz.pfx") around line 80.